Ameba-AIoT/ameba-arduino-doc/source/_common/ameba_d/Example_Guides/Power Save/Power Save - Deep Sleep for DHT and LCD.rst

 Example
 --------
 Ameba-D supports low power modes which are deepsleep mode.
 Deepsleep mode turns off most of the system power domain.
 The power consumptions of core module in DeepSleep Mode is around 7uA to 8uA compare to normal state around 22mA.
-This example gives demo of system switch between “working” and “sleep”(power save).Using DHT sensor to read data and display on LCD screen when system is awake.
+This example gives demo of system switch between "working" and "sleep"(power save).Using DHT sensor to read data and display on LCD screen when system is awake.
 After 5 seconds system auto enter DeepSleep Mode for power save.
 System will wake up by wakeup source.( Aon timer, Aon Pins or RTC timer).

 There are 2 versions of DHT sensor, one with 4 pins and another one with 3 pins mounted to a small PCB.
 The PCB mounted version has included a 10K Ohm pull up resistor for the signal line.
 Take note that if you are using a DHT sensor that is not mounted on a PCB, you will have to add in a 10K Ohm pull up resistor.
 You may refer to the wiring diagrams below.